Bod (TV series): Alberto Frog

-All thirteen Bod episodes are available on DVD.

 The Alberto Frog segments were produced separately by the BBC and were originally shown alongside the Bod episodes; only five of these thirteen segments are known to survive, following a decision in the early 1990s to wipe a large amount of videotaped 1970s children's programmes.

 The five surviving segments are marked above with an asterisk and are present on the Bod DVD.
 Another was recovered from an old VHS tape and is available on YouTube, and a further full episode - Bod and the Grasshopper - appeared in 2020.

 Tie-ins and Taoism

 As well as books for each of the televised episodes, there have been two other tie-in books based on Bod, by Alison and Lo Cole, the children of creators Joanne and Michael Cole.
 Bod's Way: The Meaning of Life was being worked on by Michael Cole before he died in 2001, and was completed by Alison.

 The books reveal the Taoist beliefs of Bod's original creators.